Mali: Gender inequality

-After adjusting the entrance requirements and access to education, girls still have lower enrollment rates and less access to formal education.
+After adjusting the entrance requirements and access to education, girls have lower enrollment rates and less access to formal education.
 Drop-out rates for girls are 15% higher than that of boys because they have a higher responsibility at home and most parents refuse to allow all their children to go to school, so boys tend to become educated.
-Similarly, technical and vocational education has a lower numbers of girls participating and are inadequately distributed in the country because the training centers are focused in the urban cities.
-Finally, higher education for girls consist of short programs because early marriages prevent most girls from pursuing a longer term education program like those in science.
-Although women do not have the same access of education, in recent decades women have been entering and representing in decision-making positions in the Public Administration sector.
+Technical and vocational education has less female participation and isinadequately distributed throughout the country, with the training centers focused in the urban cities.
+Higher education for girls consist of short programs because early marriages prevent most girls from pursuing a longer term education program like those in science.
+Although women do not have the same access to education, in recent decades women have been entering and representing themselves in decision-making positions in the public administration sector, which has led to the promotion of women's rights in the political sphere..
 Out of 147 members of Parliament, 15 were women in 2010.
-Recent decades show that women are slowly joining important decision-making positions which is changing the attitude and status of women in Mali, which has led to the promotion of women's rights in the political sphere.

-Legislation at the international and national levels have been implemented over the decades to help promote women's rights in Mali.
-At the international, Mali signed the Beijing Platform for Action which suggest that women should participate in decision-making and the convention on the Elimination of All Forms of Discrimination against Women which is the foundation to women's rights promotion.
-At the national level, Mali's Constitution has the Decree No. 092-073P-CTSP that claims equality to all Malian citizens and discrimination is prohibited, which has not been followed.
-The Poverty Reduction Strategy Programme (PRSP) and the Growth and Poverty Reduction Strategy Programme under the Malian Government seek to improve the well-being of the citizens, and changes to governance and gender in the country.
+Legislation at the international and national levels have been implemented over the decades to help promote women's rights.
+Mali signed the Beijing Platform for Action, which suggests that women should participate in decision-making, and the convention on the Elimination of All Forms of Discrimination against Women, which is the foundation to women's rights promotion.
+The constitution dictates equality to all citizens and discrimination is prohibited.
+The Poverty Reduction Strategy Programme and the Growth and Poverty Reduction Strategy Programme seek to improve the well-being of the citizens, and changes to governance and gender in the country.
 The Ministry for Advancement of Women, Children and the Family was created specifically for women and children so that their basics rights and needs get met under the law.
-Although there exists legislation and policy for gender equality the institutionalization of the National Gender Policy of Mali is necessary to support the importance of women's rights.
-Strengthening and the support of girls' and women's access to education and training is recommended to improve gender equality in Mali.
-The involvement of international organizations like USAID assist Mali financially to enhance their development through the efforts of the improvement of women's rights.
+Although there exists legislation and policy for gender equality, the institutionalization of the National Gender Policy of Mali is necessary to support the importance of women's rights.
+Strengthening and the support of girls' and women's access to education and training is recommended to improve gender equality.